alwaysdata/documentation/src/content/en/docs/web-hosting/dedicated-ip-addresses/index.md

 The extra IP will be used to send emails.

-Once subscribed, you will be able to indicate which emails should go through the extra IP, according to the [score set by the antispam](/en/docs/e-mails/outgoing-e-mails/delivery#scoring-system):
+Once subscribed, you will be able to indicate which emails should go through the extra IP, according to the [score set by the antispam](/en/docs/emails/outgoing-emails/delivery#scoring-system):

 ![](images/dedicated-ip-smtp.png)

 > [!NOTE]
-> The lower the score, the better the e-mail will be rated.
+> The lower the score, the better the email will be rated.

 [^1]: Available for all plans, extras IP differ from [Private Cloud offers](/en/docs/admin-billing/billing/choose-its-paas).